DanielArebu/DataEngineering101-FrasersGroup-/README.md

 1. Clone this repository into a Databricks Git folder
 2. Open `Data Engineering 101` in the Databricks notebook editor
 3. Run all cells from top to bottom
-4. Query `vw_sales` to view the denormalised sales report

 ## Documentation